TR-1000/trivia-app-backend/README.md

 ### Roadmap

-* Parse questions from the [triva_data.json](https://github.com/TR-1000/trivia-api/blob/master/trivia_data.json) file and add them to the database programmatically.
+- [x] ~~Parse questions from the [triva_data.json](https://github.com/TR-1000/trivia-api/blob/master/trivia_data.json) file and add them to the database programmatically.~~

-* Password hashing
+- [ ] Password hashing

-* More logging
+- [ ] More logging

 ### Challenges
 * Encountered some [issues](https://discuss.atom.io/t/atom-is-not-saving-files/72580/4) with Java code not saving after editing in Atom.

-* Currently there is code for adding questions and answers to the database and access them from the API, but that code isn't working properly yet.
+* ~~Currently there is code for adding questions and answers to the database and access them from the API, but that code isn't working properly yet.~~
+It's working now.